jeronimoUG/zemogaTestApp/README.md

 - Async Storage as simple cache without exparicy (mostly for demostration purposes).
 - Centralized states in the form of a Hook, keeps app updated accross screens and data cached, serving a basic global state management (mostly for demostration purposes, usual solution Redux).
 - Dependencies and third-party libraries keep at minimum (mostly as an exercise).
+- Jest for testing (just a couple of super basic small tests have been implemented).
 ## Running The App
 Thanks to the integration of Expo, running the app is mostly straightforward: